Conway94/Api.Automation/README.md

 **Getting Started**

 Please Pull down the following projects from the following location:
-Location : **Client /**
+- Location : **Client/**
-Tests Project : Com.Tests.ConwayOsler
+  - Tests Project : Com.Tests.ConwayOsler
-Test Data Project : Com.TestData.ConwayOsler
+  - Test Data Project : Com.TestData.ConwayOsler
-Location : **Core Library/**
+- Location : **Core Library/**
-Shared Utility Library : Com.Core.ConwayOsler
+  - Shared Utility Library : Com.Core.ConwayOsler

 **Setup Steps**

-Please Build the Com.Core.ConwayOsler project first Then reference the Com.Core.ConwayOsler **.dll** in the Com.TestData.ConwayOsler project and build.
+1. Please Build the Com.Core.ConwayOsler project first
+2. Then reference the Com.Core.ConwayOsler **.dll** in the Com.TestData.ConwayOsler project and build.
-Finally reference the Com.TestData.ConwayOsler **.dll** & then Com.Core.ConwayOsler **.dll** in the Com.Tests.ConwayOsler project and build.
+3. Finally reference the Com.TestData.ConwayOsler **.dll** & then Com.Core.ConwayOsler **.dll** in the Com.Tests.ConwayOsler project and build.

 You may then use the Tests Explorer in the **Com.Tests.ConwayOsler** project to run the NUnit Tests.